rickyzoo/fetch-receipt-processor/README.md

 ### In-memory storage

 A `memory_store` file would live in a `storage` subdirectory.
-This file would define a `MemoryStore` struct with key-value pairs.
+This file would define a `ReceiptMemoryStore` struct with key-value pairs.
 One pair would map the uniqueID string value to the Receipt data model and the other pair would map the uniqueID string value to the points earned (as an integer) for a given Receipt.
 Functions would also be defined to Store and Retrieve data from the cache.
 More specifically, a `StoreReceipt`, a `StorePoints` and a `GetPoints` function would be defined, each using `mutex.Lock()` and `defer mutex.Unlock()` to make sure only one Goroutine can access a given variable at a time.
-A function that returns the address of the `MemoryStore` would also be defined in this file to be used in the main.go file.
+A function that returns the address of the `ReceiptMemoryStore` would also be defined in this file to be used in the main.go file.

 ### API Handlers

+I would use the Gin Web framework to write my API handlers.
+The `POST` endpoint would take a gin.Context parameter.
+This function would start by declaring a variable of the expected post-parsed Go struct defined in the `models` subdirectory and calling the Data Validator function defined in the `services` subdirectory.
+A `gin.Context.BindJSON` would be called on the return value of the Data Validator function.
+If no error is returned then we would proceed to the subsequent steps of generating a uniqueID string value, storing the unqiueID-to-Receipt key-value pair in the in-memory data store, and calling the `CalculatePoints` function.
+We would also store the uniqueID-to-Points key-value pair in the in-memory store.

+The `GET` endpoint would also take a gin.Context parameter and retrieve the uniqueID value from the API request path.
+The uniqueID value would then be passed into the `GetPoints` function defined in the `memory_store` file.

+Proper HTTP status codes and response messages will be returned via `http.StatusOK` (a 200) or `http.StatusNotFound` (a 404).

+The `main.go` file with a `main()` function would tie everything together and explicitly define the request paths for each endpoint.